alx2009/K197Display/README.md

 -------------
 Merge requests with bug fixes and new relevant features will be considered, I cannot promise more at this stage.

-Please note that this sketch is formatted with Clang and documented with Doxygen (partly but it will be improved).
-If possible conform to this, which is common to many other Arduino libraries (e.g. see for example Adafruit excellent guide https://learn.adafruit.com/contribute-to-arduino-with-git-and-github/overview)
+Please note that this sketch is formatted with Clang (default LLVM style) and documented with Doxygen (partly but it will be improved).
+If possible conform to this, which is a convention used by many Arduino libraries (e.g. see for example Adafruit excellent guide https://learn.adafruit.com/contribute-to-arduino-with-git-and-github/overview)

 Useful References:
 ------------------